 We were in Frankfurt, Germany when the attack on the Bataclan happened, and scheduled to play Paris in 4 days.
 It caused us to reflect on the fragility of life.
 For writing, Bob usually does his things with the instruments and we give him our input, then I start writing lyrics!

-Do you guys all fuel the same message as you record your instruments?
+Do the members of Fit For A King fuel the same message as they record their instruments?
 Who is chief lyricist?
 One thing every musician/writer finds themselves stuck with is writer’s block.
 What is your inspiration?

 I’d like to think we do!
 And I probably write 90% of the lyrics.
 I just make sure to never force things with writing, if I am not feeling it that day, never hesitate to step away, and if I get a good idea, immediately pull out my phone and put it down, even if it’s the middle of the night.